Carnival: Middle Ages

 In the Middle Ages, Carnival referred to a period following Epiphany season that reached its climax before midnight on Shrove Tuesday.
 British historian John Bossy, in writing on the origin of the practices during Carnival, states that "These were, despite some appearances, Christian in character, and they were medieval in origin: although it has been widely supposed that they continued some kind of pre-Christian cult, there is in fact no evidence that they existed much before 1200."
 Because Lent was a period of fasting, "Carnival therefore represented a last period of feasting and celebration before the spiritual rigors of Lent."
 Meat was plentiful during this part of the Christian calendar and it was consumed during Carnival as people abstained from meat consumption during the following liturgical season, Lent.
+This strong opposition between Lent and Carnival was reflected in medieval literary culture, notably in the 13th century French poem La bataille de Caresme et de Charnage (The Fight Between Carnival and Lent), which stages an allegorical conflict between festive excess and lenten austerity.

 During Carnival, also known as Shrovetide, people confessed (shrived) their sins in preparation for Lent as well.
-Shakespeare's 1601 play, The Merchant of Venice, Scene 5 of Act 2, mentions Christians who painted their faces to celebrate the season:
+Shakespeare's 1601 play The Merchant of Venice mentions Christians who painted their faces to celebrate the season:

 What, are there masques?
 Hear you me, Jessica: